physycom/city-pro/README.md

 # city-pro
-    This project is a C++,python project whose goal is to analyze mobile phone data in a format that is compatible with Telecom format.
+    This project is a C++ (`processing`), python (`postprocessing`) project whose goal is to analyze mobile phone data in a format that is compatible with Telecom format.
     It is split in a first Cpp part responsible of the computation of the quantities of interest about trajectories and road network and a second part in python responsible for the plotting and analysis of the computed quantities.
+    Notes to set up the project correctly, look at the required input and make sure to have the right directory structure.
+Use SetRightDirectoriesConfiguration.py to understand how.
 # Build & Launch
 The project works basing itself on powershell for mantainance and portability pourposes.
 If you use Linux or Mac make sure to install the powershell.